tanksdude/tanks-game/tanks-game/docs/ini-configuration.md

 * `LimitBullets` (default 1): Controls whether to limit the number of bullets on screen.
 Look, your computer has a limit at some point.
 * `MaxBullets` (default 8192): Controls the maximum number of bullets, assuming `LimitBullets` is true.
+* `FewerExtraShootingBullets` (default 1): Controls whether something like Triple + Fire shoots 7 or 12 bullets.
+Enabling is a significant change (and performance hit), so that's why this is an option instead of always doing more bullets.
+Remember, Shotgun + Blast goes from 4+16 to 5*16 bullets; that's a lot!
 * `ShootingCooldown` (default 100): Controls the tanks' shooting cooldown.
 Set to 0 for superfast shooting.
 * `PowerupDurationBaseTime` (default 500): Controls the base time of powerups.
 Currently does nothing.